calvinli723/scripting_practice/README.md

 `show-attackers.sh`

+Please install `geoiplookup` command for your system first (`sudo apt install geoip-bin`) as well as update the geoip database (details here:https://www.maketecheasier.com/ip-address-geolocation-lookups-linux/)

 - Requires that a file is provided as an argument.
 If a file is not provided or it cannot be read, then the script will display an error message and exit with a status of 1.
 Use `example_logs/syslog` as example input; designed to read from `/var/log/auth.log` (contains sshd logs).

 - Counts the number of failed login attempts by IP address.
 If there are any IP addresses with more than 10 failed login attempts, the number of attempts made, the IP address from which those attempts were made, and the location of the IP address will be displayed.

-- **TODO**: Produces output in CSV (comma-separated values) format with a header of "Count,IP,Location".
+- Produces output in CSV (comma-separated values) format with a header of "Count,IP,Location".